mhmdkardosha/CAT-Reloaded-2025-Data-Science-Roadmap/readme.md

 ## 1. Introduction

-It's a multidisciplinary field that focuses on looking at raw and structured data sets and providing potential actionable insights.
-The field of Data Science looks at ensuring we are asking the right questions as opposed to finding exact answers.
-Data Scientist require skillsets that are centered on Computer Science, Mathematics, and Statistics.
-Data Scientist use several unique techniques to analyze data such as machine learning, trends, linear regressions, and predictive modeling.
-The tools Data Scientist use to apply these techniques include Python and R.
+It's a multidisciplinary field that looks at raw and structured data sets and provides potentially actionable insights.
+The field of data science looks at ensuring that we are asking the right questions as opposed to finding exact answers.
+Data Scientists require skillsets that are centered on Computer Science, Mathematics, and Statistics.
+Data Scientists use several unique techniques to analyze data such as machine learning, trends, linear regressions, and predictive modeling.
+The tools Data Scientists use to apply these techniques include Python and R.

 ## 2. Levels